eni6ma/Fundamental-Cryptography/README.md

 | 4    | Encryption/Decryption    | Apply $\Omega$ for encryption and $\Theta$ for decryption using generated keys. |
 | 5    | Pseudo-random Operations | Utilize $\Gamma$ for operations requiring pseudo-randomness or additional security measures. |

+The claims related to cryptographic key generation and encryption mechanisms, specifically in the context of the Advanced Encryption Standard (AES)—Rijndael block cipher algorithm.
+Here's a breakdown of these claims into a more structured format for clarity:

+## Claim 1: Key Generation Improvement
+- **Context**: In a key generator for AES—Rijndael algorithm.
+- **Objective**: Generate round-key words "on-the-fly" in reverse direction for decryption.
+- **Method Steps**:
+  1. **Provide memory** for storing a final set of $N_k$ round-key words.
+  2. **Perform key expansion** in a forward direction during encryption, storing the final $N_k$ words.
+  3. **Set key generator** for decryption.
+  4. **Derive preceding round-key words** "on-the-fly" using XOR logic, with specific conditions for transformations.
+- **Implementation**: As a hardware circuit with multiple S-boxes for S-box byte substitutions, featuring different power consumption signatures.
+A pseudo-random generator selects pathways to these S-boxes during key expansion.

+## Claim 2: Pseudo-random Generator Specification
+- **Relation**: Refers to the method of claim 1.
+- **Specification**: The pseudo-random generator is detailed as a linear feedback shift register with n-bit output, coupled with a look-up table for pathway selection control signals.

+## Claim 3: Differential Power Analysis Countermeasure
+- **Context**: In a hardware block cipher circuit with a pre-mix XOR operation.
+- **Objective**: Introduce a countermeasure against differential power analysis.
+- **Implementation**: A dummy circuit with matched propagation delay to the pre-mix subcircuit, incorporating a pseudo-random generator and an XOR array, to insert pseudo-random noise into the power signature during the initial pre-mix XOR operation.

+## Claim 4: Pseudo-random Generator Detail for Claim 3
+- **Relation**: Refers to the circuit of claim 3.
+- **Specification**: The pseudo-random generator consists of linear feedback shift registers.

+## Claim 5: Word Width Matching
+- **Relation**: Refers to the circuit of claim 3.
+- **Specification**: The pseudo-random generator and XOR array of the dummy circuit match the word width in bits of the pre-mix subcircuit.

+## Claim 6: Pre-mix and Encryption Round Combination
+- **Context**: In a hardware block cipher circuit for a cipher algorithm.
+- **Objective**: Combine the pre-mix operation with the first cipher encryption round.
+- **Method Steps**:
+  1. **Pre-process the cipher key** for first cipher encryption round key words while loading plaintext.
+  2. **Execute the first cipher encryption round** on the pre-mixed plaintext with pre-generated first round-key words.

+Each claim specifies a novel aspect of the cryptographic process, focusing on efficiency, security (particularly against differential power analysis), and the practical implementation of these cryptographic methods in hardware.
+The structure of these claims reflects a typical approach in patent documentation to provide a clear definition of the inventive elements, their implementation details, and, in some cases, specific embodiments or applications of the invention.

 ----

 # AES : Cyptography Sequence